Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ### EventGridPublisherClient
 `EventGridPublisherClient` provides operations to send event data to topic hostname specified during client initialization.
-Either a list or a single instance of CloudEvent/EventGridEvent can be sent.
-Alternatively, a list or a single instance of the dict representation of CloudEvent/EventGridEvent or a Custom Schema can also be published.
+CloudEvents and EventGridEvents can be sent either as a single event or a list of respective typed objects or their equivalent dict representations.
+To send a custom schema, a dict representation can be used.
+Please have a look at the [samples](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/eventgrid/azure-eventgrid/samples) for detailed examples.

 ## Examples